York County picks consultants to revamp 911 center

 “We want the quickest most effective and efficient service possible and I think you may see a bit better timing,” said Deardorff.

-Walters says the soonest the county commissioners would take action is at their next meeting September 4.
+Walters says the earliest the county commissioners would take action is at their next meeting Sept.
+4.

 There is no formal timeline for the changes.